Free agency opens: Fox and Kings agree on $163 million deal

 UTAH

-Jordan Clarkson is staying and Derrick Favors is coming back, according to people with direct knowledge of the transactions.
+Jordan Clarkson is staying and Derrick Favours is coming back, according to people with direct knowledge of the transactions.

 AP Sports Writers Schuyler Dixon in Dallas and Paul Newberry in Atlanta contributed.